-voltdb — Performs management tasks on the current server, such as compiling the application catalog and starting the database.
+voltdb — Performs management tasks on the current server, such as starting and recovering the database.

 voltdb collect [args] voltdbroot-directory

 voltdb create [args]

 voltdb add [args]

 The voltdb command performs local management functions on the current system, including:

 Adding or rejoining a node to a running database cluster

 Collecting log files into a single compressed file

 The action that is performed depends on which start action you specify to the voltdb command: